 2. Fixed hourly rate, and Fixed hourly rate, activities separately priced

 For this pricing scheme you can set one hourly rate (often also called a 'blended rate').
 All time entries will be billed against this hourly rate regardless of the user who performed the work.
 In the date fields you can add a begin and end date for the rate.
-This allows you to for example set a fixed rate until 31/12/2018 and then add another rate that starts on 1/1/2019.
-When using the date fields you are required to make sure the periods do not overlap and that the first rate does not have a begin date and the last rate does not have an end date.
+This allows you to for example set a fixed rate until 31/12/2022 and then add another rate that starts on 1/1/2023.
+When using the date fields you are required to make sure the periods do not overlap and that the first rate does not have a begin date and the most recent rate does not have an end date.

 On the invoice time entries can still be split by user (person) or they can be grouped into a single invoice line 'Activitities fixed rate'.
 The latter means that the invoice specification by default will not display who performed the work.